Understanding Facebook CAPI Integration with Google Analytics 4 Using Server-Side Google Tag Manager

 After configuring Facebook, the next part of this task will involve working within GTM to set up the Facebook CAPI tag.

-• Create the Facebook CAPI server-side custom tag template in GTM.
+• Add the Facebook CAPI server-side custom tag template in GTM.

 • Create a Facebook CAPI Server-Side Tag in GTM using the imported template.